Liberal Party of Canada

-The party has been in continual existence since the confederation of Canada in 1867, and produced both the longest-serving prime minister, William Lyon Mackenzie King, and the prime minister with the longest continuous tenue, Wilfrid Laurier.
-The two prime ministers have adorned Canada's $50 and $5 banknotes since 1970.
-It first came into power in 1873, with the party's first official leader Alexander Mackenzie leading the nation for five years.
-Following close to 20 years in opposition, Wilfrid Laurier led the party to victory in 1896 and facilitated many compromises between English and French Canada that shaped the bilingual nation during his 15-years premiership.
+The party has been in continual existence since the confederation of Canada in 1867.
+The party first came into power in 1873, with the party's first official leader Alexander Mackenzie leading the nation for five years.
+Following close to 20 years in opposition, Wilfrid Laurier led the party to victory in 1896 and facilitated many compromises between English and French Canada that shaped the bilingual nation during his 15-year premiership.

 During William Lyon Mackenzie King's 29 years as party leader, the party was in government from 1921 to 1926, from 1926 to 1930, and from 1935 to 1948.
-In the half century between 1935 and 1984, the party was in power for all but 7 years, winning elections under King, Louis St. Laurent, Lester B. Pearson, and Pierre Trudeau, leading the country through a period of significant expansion of the Canadian welfare state and the emergence of Canada as an independent voice in international affairs.
-In more recent decades, the party was in government from 1993 to 2006 led by Jean Chrétien and then Paul Martin, leaders who combined social liberalism with fiscal conservatism through a Third Way philosophy.
-It suffered its worst electoral defeat in 2011, the only national election to date in which the Liberals failed to form government or official opposition.
-It returned to power in 2015 led by Justin Trudeau, son of the previous Prime Minister Trudeau.
-Trudeau was succeeded by Mark Carney as party leader and prime minister in 2025.
+In the half century between 1935 and 1984, the party was in power for all but seven years, winning elections under King, Louis St. Laurent, Lester B. Pearson, and Pierre Trudeau, leading the country through a period of significant expansion of the Canadian welfare state and the emergence of Canada as an independent voice in international affairs.
+In 1984, the Liberals suffered a landslide defeat to the Progressive Conservatives.

+The party returned to government from 1993 to 2006 led by Jean Chrétien and then Paul Martin, who combined social liberalism with fiscal conservatism through a Third Way philosophy.
+It suffered its worst electoral defeat in 2011, the only federal election as of 2026 in which the Liberals failed to attain the status of government or Official Opposition.
+The Liberals returned to power in 2015 led by Justin Trudeau, son of the previous prime minister Trudeau.
+He was succeeded by Mark Carney as party leader in March 2025, who was appointed Prime Minister that month.

-The Liberals' signature policies and legislative decisions include universal health care, the Canada Pension Plan, Canada Student Loans, the establishment of the Royal Canadian Navy in 1910, the unification of the armed forces in 1968, multilateralism, official bilingualism, official multiculturalism, gun control, the patriation of the Constitution of Canada and the establishment of the Canadian Charter of Rights and Freedoms, the Clarity Act, legalizing same-sex marriage, medical assistance in dying (MAID) otherwise known as euthanasia, cannabis, national carbon pricing, expanded access to abortion, national dental care, national pharmacare, a national school lunch program, and a national early learning and child care program.
+The Liberals' signature policies and legislative decisions include the establishment of the Royal Canadian Navy in 1910; the introduction of Canadian citizenship; equalization payments; the Canada Student Loan Program; the Canada Pension Plan; universal health care; the creation of the Maple Leaf flag; the unification of the armed forces in 1968; expanded access to abortion; the Official Languages Act; the patriation of the Constitution of Canada and the establishment of the Canadian Charter of Rights and Freedoms; gun control; the Clarity Act; campaign and political finance reform; the legalization of same-sex marriage, euthanasia, and recreational cannabis; federal carbon pricing; a national early learning and child care program; a national school food program; the Canadian Dental Care Plan; and the beginning of national pharmacare.